akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 ## Update your products with imports

-When exporting your products from the PIM, your downloaded files will contain an “ SKU “ column.
+When exporting your products from the PIM, your downloaded files contain a “SKU“ column.
 Once you have modified your product details in the file, ensure the “SKU” column is still included in the document as it will help identify your products and update them.

 ::: info
 Exported files now contain a “UUID” column.
-It is now the best way to identify your products as this technical product identifier is immutable, and will work even if you have products without, SKU.
+It is the best way to identify your products as this technical product identifier is immutable, and will work even if you have products without SKU.
 [Learn more in this section](manage-product-identifiers.html#manage-your-products-with-the-uuid)
 :::

 ## Update your products with the API